 No matter who owns it, WhatsApp remains one of the easiest ways for anyone to use end-to-end encrypted messaging.
 If you're not comfortable with Facebook's presence, there are plenty of other options on this page.

 Users who want to be absolutely sure about their security can verify each chat's 60-digit security-verification code or QR code that you can compare with a contact to ensure that your conversation is encrypted.
+You'll also want to make sure your messages are backed up with WhatsApp itself and not with Apple's iCloud.

 Combined with WhatsApp's ubiquity, ease of use and the ability to send voice messages, photos, and video messages, and conduct group chats, this makes for a robust and fully encrypted mobile-messaging app.